Crowded marina and blue sea with boats coming in and out on a sunny day

 Today, there is a thruster for virtually any boat, regardless of hull type, material, or size from about 20 feet and upwards.

-The most common thruster categories in the market today:
+The most common thruster categories in the market today are:

 The standard tunnel-based thruster is still the leading choice for most boat builders.
 Yet, due to a more mature market, requirements for installation flexibility and increased thrust-power has led to many redesigns, allowing for a well-functioning thruster solution for almost any vessel.